morganstanley/binlog/doc/UserGuide.md

 The member list can be empty.
 The maximum number of members is limited to 100.
 `BINLOG_ADAPT_STRUCT` must be called in global scope, outside of any namespace.
 The type must not be recursive, e.g: `Foo` can't have a to be logged `Foo*` typed member.

+User defined templates can be adapted for logging in a similar way:

+    [catchfile test/integration/LoggingAdaptedStructs.cpp adapt_template]

-For more information and to make templates or recursive types loggable, see the Mserialize documentation on [Adapting custom types][mserialize-act] and [Adapting user defined recursive types for visitation][mserialize-rec].
+For more information see the Mserialize documentation on [Adapting custom types][mserialize-act] and [Adapting user defined recursive types for visitation][mserialize-rec].

 [mserialize-act]: Mserialize.html#adapting-custom-types